Can we catch a glimpse of the Northern Lights locally?

 Share:

-The Space Weather Prediction Center has issued a G3, or strong geomagnetic storm watch through Saturday due to a pair of coronal mass ejections (CME’s) heading right toward Earth.
-Sunspot AR3842 continues to be very active, and it produced two very strong solar flares since Tuesday.
+The Space Weather Prediction Center continues with its G3 Watch, or strong geomagnetic storm watch, through the weekend due to a series of coronal mass ejections (CME’s) heading right toward Earth.
+Sunspot AR3842 continues to be very active, and it’s produced some very strong solar flares since Tuesday.

 They were X-class flares, and these measured as the strongest so far in solar cycle 25 that we are currently in.